ashleighlategan/msc_uob_ashleigh_lategan/README.md

 # msc_uob_ashleigh_lategan
-repo for course work for University of Bath Masters in AI Onlne
+Repo for course work for University of Bath Masters in AI Online